theodi/adapt-contrib-bookmarking/README.md

 The **Bookmarking** extension is responsible for maintaining a record of the learner's current location within the course so that when they quit and relaunch they may be given the option to be returned to that same location - hence the term 'bookmarking'.

+> NOTE: This version of the bookmarking extension uses LocalStorage as a way to track a users location.
+This can also be used with a language switcher and if the localStorage location exists then it will bypass the prompt and automatically take the user to the last location.
+If an location is provided from Spoor (see next paragraph) then this behavious will not be seen!

 > Note that although 'bookmarking' is a feature of SCORM and the **Bookmarking** extension therefore requires the [Spoor extension](https://github.com/adaptlearning/adapt-contrib-spoor), it has nothing whatsoever to do with the storing and restoring of course progress; this is handled by the spoor extension completely independently of the bookmarking function and will take place whether the **Bookmarking** extension is installed/enabled or not.

 <img src="https://github.com/adaptlearning/documentation/blob/master/04_wiki_assets/plug-ins/images/bookmarking.gif" alt="bookmarking in action" width="598" height="516"/>